5G-MAG/rt-srsRAN_Project/README.md

 For exact details on running srsRAN Project in any configuration, see [the documentation](https://docs.srsran.com/projects/project/en/latest/user_manuals/source/running.html).

 For information on configuring and running srsRAN for various different use cases,  check our [tutorials](https://docs.srsran.com/projects/project/en/latest/tutorials/source/index.html).

+## Acknowledgements

+The reference implementation of the MBS features was funded by the European Union through the [6G-SANDBOX](https://6g-sandbox.eu/) project.